 - Astronomical Constants - Useful Constants for Astronomy

-An equinox is a moment in which the plane of Earth's equator passes through the centre of the Sun, a time when both hemispheres of the Earth are illuminated equally and day and night are the same lengths.
+An equinox is a moment in which Earth's equator's plane passes through the Sun's centre.
+Both hemispheres of the Earth are illuminated equally, and day and night are of the same length.
 Because of the geometry involved, the equinoxes are the only times when the solar terminator is perpendicular to the equator, and at the equator, the Sun is exactly overhead at midday.
 The Sun appears to travel the line of the equator.

-In the Northern hemisphere, before the Spring Equinox, the North pole is tipped away from the Sun, the days are shorter than nights.
-After the equinox, the north pole is angled toward the Sun, so that days start to become longer than nights, and moving the Northern hemisphere into Spring and Summer.
-When the Autumnal Equinox occurs, the days start to become shorter and the nights longer.
-For the Southern hemisphere, these effects are reversed.
+In the Northern Hemisphere, before the Spring Equinox, the North Pole is tipped away from the Sun; the days are shorter than nights.
+After the equinox, the north pole is angled toward the Sun so that days become longer than nights, moving the Northern hemisphere into Spring and Summer.
+When the Autumnal Equinox occurs, the days become shorter and the nights longer.
+For the Southern Hemisphere, these effects are reversed.

 At the times when the Sun is crossing the celestial equator, day and night are of nearly equal length at all latitudes, so we call these dates the equinoxes, which means 'equal night'.

-A Solstice is a point in time between equinoxes when the day or night is the longest, the point at which the days start to get longer or shorter.
+A Solstice is a point between equinoxes when the day or night is the longest, the point at which the days start to get longer or shorter.

-Equinoxes and Solstices are used to determine the start of seasons.
-The March Equinox indicates the end of Winter and the start of Spring, the June Solstice marks the beginning of Summer, the September Equinox marks the start of Autumn and the December Solstice the start of Winter.
+Equinoxes and Solstices play a crucial role in marking the start of seasons.
+The March Equinox, for instance, signals the end of Winter and the onset of Spring, while the June Solstice heralds the beginning of Summer.
+Similarly, the September Equinox marks the start of Autumn, and the December Solstice ushers in Winter.

 Date and Time (UTC) of Equinoxes and Solstices

-The date of the equinoxes can shift each year but always fall around or on 20 March and 22 September.
+The date of equinoxes can shift each year but always fall around 20 March and 22 September.

-The March equinox, sometimes called the vernal equinox, signals the start of spring in the Northern Hemisphere and the beginning of autumn in the Southern Hemisphere.
-In September the opposite occurs.
-The autumnal equinox marks the beginning of autumn in the Northern Hemisphere and the beginning of spring in the Southern Hemisphere.
+The March equinox, sometimes called the vernal equinox, signals the start of Spring in the Northern Hemisphere and the beginning of Autumn in the Southern Hemisphere.
+In September, the opposite occurs.
+The autumnal equinox marks the beginning of Autumn in the Northern Hemisphere and Spring in the Southern Hemisphere.

-Summer solstice marks the longest day in the year, whilst the winter solstice marks the shortest day.
+The summer solstice marks the year's longest day, while the winter solstice marks the shortest day.

 Event | Equinox | Solstice | Equinox | Solstice | ||||